Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `nodeData`

+*Read-only*.
 Redundant access to this object, for iterating over a tes3referenceList.

 **Returns**: